-The District 12 Board of Education has adopted a wellness policy.
-You can view the policy by going to the following link: Wellness.
+The District 12 Board of Education has adopted a wellness policy that includes good nutrition and physical activity (Policy 6:50).
 District 12 is a participant in the National School Lunch Program.
 District 12 students learn about Wellness in a variety of ways, including: